kamchatka-volcano/figcone/README.md

 ### Supported formats

 Internally, **figcone** library works on a tree-like structure provided by [`figcone_tree`](https://github.com/kamchatka-volcano/figcone_tree) library, and it's not aware of different configuration formats.
 User needs to provide a parser implementing `figcone_tree::IParser` interface to convert configuration file to a tree structure based on `figcone_tree::TreeNode` class.
 It's also possible to create a `figcone` compatible parser adapter which transform the parsing result of some 3rd party configuration  parsing library to the tree using `figcone_tree::TreeNode`.
-Five such adapters for popular configuration formats are created for `figcone`, they're fetched and configured by CMake and added to the library's interface.
+Five such adapters for popular configuration formats are created for `figcone`, they're fetched and built into static library `figcone_formats` which is automatically configured and linked by `figcone` CMake configuration.
 An obscure configuration format [`shoal`](https://github.com/kamchatka-volcano/figcone_shoal) designed by the author of `figcone` is also available and can be used as an example of an original parser implementation compatible with `figcone`.

 Let's increase complexity of our example config to demonstrate how configuration elements work with each format:
 #### demo.h